-|Paul Ramcharan, Acting Director Research
+Deputy Director Research

 Associate Professor Global, Urban and Social Studies, RMIT University

-|Paul has been involved in research for and with people with disabilities for over twenty years and has maintained an ongoing interest in self advocacy over that time, his most recent being an ARC linkage with colleagues at La Trobe University and Reinforce (a self advocacy group) about the history of self advocacy in Victoria.
-Since arriving in Australia in 2006 Paul has undertaken research around the views and experiences of people with disability and family carers of restrictive practices and has subsequently developed a Road map for Achieving Dignity without Restraint.
+|Paul Ramcharan has been involved in research for and with people with disability for over 20 years and has maintained an interest in self advocacy, including acting as an Australian Research Council link with colleagues at La Trobe University and Reinforce (a self advocacy group).
+Since arriving in Australia in 2006 from the UK Paul has undertaken research around the views and experiences of people with disability and family carers of restrictive practices and has developed a Roadmap for Achieving Dignity Without Restraint.
 Paul maintains a keen interest in disability research, human rights and inclusive research practice.|

-|Tony has 20 years’ experience in the health and community services sector in governance and senior management roles.
-His sector experience includes acute health, youth, aged care, disability and mental health service provision at a state and regional level.
-Anthony’s past five years has been spent as a workplace consultant educator in the design, delivery and evaluation of leadership and management programs focused on community service workforce strategies.
-His academic interests include fundamentals of community service workforce development and the relationship between workplace culture and learning.|
+|Steve has more than 35 years’ experience in the health and community services sector in leadership and management roles.
+His sector experience includes disability, aged care, and health service provision, at state and regional levels.
+Steve has been involved with a range of consultancies providing advice and operational responsibility for development and design of new commercial projects.
+He is an experienced workplace consultant educator in the development of leadership and management programs focused on community service workforce strategies.
+Academic interests include fundamentals of community service workforce development and the relationship between workplace culture and learning.|

-|Lee provides executive and administrative services to the Acting Director and staff of the Institute, and acts as a liaison between the Institute, RMIT University and VCOSS.
-Lee was previously Business Development/Marketing Manager at Moores, a legal firm which has a focus on the not-for-profit sector.
-Lee has a strong understanding of both the opportunities and the challenges faced in the sector and is passionate about assisting the Institute in achieving its goals.|
+|Lee Newnham provides executive and administrative services to the FSSI Director and staff, and acts as a liaison between FSSI, RMIT University and VCOSS.
+Lee was previously Business Development/Marketing Manager at Moores, a legal firm with a focus on the not-for-profit sector.
+Lee has a strong understanding of both the opportunities and the challenges faced in the sector and is passionate about assisting FSSI in achieving its goals.|